 During the lake-to-lake surveys, a single observer recorded data for the entire surface area of the water bodies surveyed.
 In the transect surveys, each of two observers searched for waterbirds in a 0.125-mi (~200 m) strip on each side of the aircraft, for a total strip width of 0.25 mi (~400 m) while the pilot navigated along the transect lines using a GPS receiver.
-Data collection followed standard USFWS protocols, grouping observations into five categories: (1) lone drake; (2) flocked drakes (2-4 males in close association); (3) pair (male and female in close association); (4) group (\geq 3 mixed-sex birds of the same species in close association which cannot be separated into singles and pairs or \geq 5 flocked males of the same species); and (5) nests.
+Data collection for transect surveys followed standard USFWS protocols, grouping observations into five categories: (1) lone drake; (2) flocked drakes (2-4 males in close association); (3) pair (male and female in close association); (4) group (\geq 3 mixed-sex birds of the same species in close association which cannot be separated into singles and pairs or \geq 5 flocked males of the same species); and (5) nests.
 Data recorded for each observation included a GPS waypoint number and the lake group, river, or transect number.
 Observations were recorded on hand-held digital voice recorders for later transcription and transfer to a digital database for final QA/QC and analysis.

-The timing of the breeding waterfowl population surveys was scheduled by evaluating the chronology of spring break-up and snow- and ice-melt in 2013, which were monitored throughout the spring migration surveys.
+The timing of the breeding waterfowl population surveys were scheduled by evaluating the chronology of spring break-up and snow- and ice-melt, which were monitored throughout the spring migration surveys.
 Breeding waterfowl population surveys typically are flown in late May or early June, depending on location and elevation, when pairs are present on territories but females are not yet spending time on nests.
 Survey timing can affect results because the nesting phenology of dabbling ducks is generally earlier than that of most diving ducks, and some dabbling duck species can be missed if the survey occurs too late, after the cryptically colored females are on nests and the more brightly colored males have left the area.

-To account for this variability among species-groups, two surveys were flown, spaced 10 days apart (Table 4.1-1), to target the expected peak presence of pairs and males of dabbling ducks and diving ducks, respectively, which differ in migratory timing.
+To account for this variability among species-groups, two breeding population surveys were flown each year, spaced up to 9 days apart (from the end of one survey to the start of the next; (Table 4.1-1), to target the expected peak presence of pairs and males of dabbling ducks and diving ducks, respectively, which differ in migratory timing.
 Each survey was conducted during the same periods as the pre-nesting Harlequin Duck surveys, taking four to five days to complete.
 Weather and visibility conditions during surveys were recorded to assess the quality of data collection.

-Survey data were used to calculate the estimated densities of each species of waterfowl and to identify areas important to breeding waterfowl, following standard protocols (USFWS and CWS 1987, Smith 1995) to convert raw survey counts to indicated total population indices.
-Species-specific correction factors (when available) were applied to the indices to derive population estimates of each species detected in the transect-survey block.
+Survey data were used to calculate the estimated densities of each species of waterfowl and to identify areas important to breeding waterfowl.
+For the transect survey, the study team followed standard protocols (USFWS and CWS 1987, Smith 1995) to convert raw survey counts to indicated total population indices, and then applied species-specific correction factors (when available) to the indices to derive population estimates of each species detected in the survey block.